Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ## Actors

 Actors are autonomous programs that live on the CVM.
-Most importantly, they are the "workers" that enable to operation of smart contracts.
+Most importantly, they are the "workers" that enable the operation of smart contracts.

 Actors have quite similar capabilities to Users: